 Have you found Poly B?
 It’s not the end of the world but you do need to be armed with this information.
 Don’t stop here.
 Search the web for more.

 From the mid 80's through to 1997, Polybutylene (Poly B) piping was widely installed in homes built in North America.
-This is a grey piping, with the designation PB2110 printed on the side, as well as the CSA standard identifier B137.8.
-This piping, along with other flexible plastic piping, gained popularity because of the rising cost of copper as well as their ease of installation.
+Poly B is a grey piping, with the designation PB2110 printed on the side, as well as the CSA standard identifier B137.8.
+This piping, along with other flexible plastic piping, gained popularity because of the rising cost of copper and ease of installation.
 It’s estimated that over 700,000 homes were built in Canada, with perhaps 200,000 here in BC, containing Poly B piping.

 Any plumbing system may suffer sudden unexpected failure, but when considering the purchase of a home with Poly B, you must be aware of the increased instances of failure with this type of piping.
-While the piping is still listed by CSA (Canadian Standards Association), it’s no longer used in new constructions.
+Poly B is no longer used in new construction.

 Problems began to develop with Poly B piping after less than 10 years.
-Leaks were being reported, and worse, undetected leaks caused structural damage and mold growth.
-Leaks would occur both at joints and along the length of pipes.
+Leaks were being reported, and worse, undetected leaks went un-noted leading to rot, structural damage and mold growth.
+The piping is known to deteriorate from within so, often, compromised areas are not visible.
+Leaks can also occur at fittings if the crimps were improperly performed or if the fitting itself failed.
 Class action lawsuits were mounted, to compensate homeowners, which cost Shell Oil Company $1 billion in settlements.
 Claim submissions for all class action suits have now been closed.

 There were a number of contributors to failure, such as: